 The shop has fresh bread on Tuesdays and Fridays: for other fresh foodstuffs ask at the shop for delivery days.
 The shop is open every day during the tourist season, and five days a week out of season.
 The shop has a full off licence and sells a wide range of beers, wines and spirits.
+Prescriptions and library books are available for collection at the shop.

-There are two grocery shops in Yell.
+There are five grocery shops in Yell.
 R.S Henderson in Cullivoe will deliver goods to Fetlar on a Friday evening.
 Aywick shop, (known locally as Mary's) at Aywick, East Yell sells nearly everything apart from large items, both new and second hand, and is a must to visit especially for Christmas items.
 Mary also sells the cheapest fuel on Shetland.
+The Hill Shop in Mid Yell has a café attached which is open on set days (check their Facebook page) and there are two shops in Burravoe (one a community shop with limited opening hours).